-An LBO is comprised of the terms a party would like to have as the parties' CBA, as well as supporting documents and information.
+An LBO is comprised of the terms a party would like to have as the parties' CBA, as well as required supporting documents and information.
 If parties at impasse do not settle during mediation, they must exchange LBOs and send a copy to IEERB.
 During the factfinding process, the factfinder will choose one party's LBO as the parties' CBA.

-IEERB's rules require that the school employer provide all financial information and documents upon which the school employer will rely in supporting an LBO within 14 days of the declaration of impasse.
+IEERB's rules require that the school employer provide all financial information and documents upon which the school employer will rely in supporting an LBO within 14 days of the declaration of impasse, the BRED.
 That information must include: (1) all revenue; (2) bargained teacher expenses; (3) nonbargained teacher expenses; and (4) nonteacher expenses.
-See 560 IAC 2-4-1(c).
+See 560 IAC 2-4-1(c) and IEERB's Last Best Offer Guidance.